-Welding Degree and Certificate Training Classes
+Welding Degree and Certificate Training Programs

 - Associate Degree Programs will take 2 years to finish and are most often offered by community colleges.
-An Associate Degree in Welding Technology provides a more well-rounded education than the certificate or diploma while still providing the foundation that prepares students to enter the workforce.
+An Associate Degree in Welding Technology offers a more well-rounded education than the certificate or diploma while still providing the foundation that prepares students to enter the workforce.

 - Work in compliance with specific codes